General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 The entire training process of a \gls{gpm} typically contains multiple steps that can be divided into two broad groups (see \Cref{fig:training_workflow}). \autocite{howard2018universal} The first step is pre-training, which is usually done in a self-supervised manner and focuses on learning a data distribution---the underlying set of rules and patterns that make up the data.
 Imagine all possible arrangements of atoms, both real and unfeasible.
 The data distribution describes which molecules are \enquote{likely} (stable, following chemical rules) and which are \enquote{unlikely} or \enquote{impossible} (random assortments of atoms).

-Pre-training a model is teaching it to recognize this pattern.
-By observing millions of valid examples, the model learns the \enquote{grammar} of chemistry---the principles that make a molecule physically plausible.
+In pre-training the model learns the \enquote{grammar} of chemistry---the principles that make a molecule physically plausible---by observing millions of valid examples.
 A model that has successfully learned the distribution can distinguish a valid structure from noise and can even generate new, chemically sensible examples, much like someone who has learned the rules of a language can form new, grammatically correct sentences.

 A model does not learn the data distribution by storing an explicit formula.
-Instead, during pre-training (see \Cref{sec:pretraining} for more details), it learns to create an internal representation---an embedding (see \Cref{sec:embeddings}).
-The training process guides the model to map inputs to these embeddings in a structured manner, forming a high-dimensional space, where representations of similar, valid inputs are clustered together.
+Instead, during pre-training (see \Cref{sec:pretraining} for more details), it learns the high-dimensional transformation (a mapping function) to create an internal representation---an embedding (see \Cref{sec:embeddings}).
+The training process guides the model to map inputs to these embeddings in a high-dimensional space, where representations of similar, valid inputs are clustered together.

 The second step is post-training, also called fine-tuning, in which the model is adapted to learn task-specific labels and capabilities, essentially \enquote{coloring} the learned structure with domain-specific knowledge.
 Crucially, fine-tuning does not discard the learned distribution but refines it.
 As shown in \Cref{fig:training_workflow}, the fundamental shape of the manifold (the Swiss roll) is preserved.
 The \enquote{coloring} process corresponds to adjusting the internal representations so they now also encode task-specific properties.
 For example, the model learns to map molecules with high solubility to one region of the manifold (e.g., the red area) and those with high toxicity to another.
 The representation of each molecule is thus enriched, now containing information not just about its structural validity but also about its properties.